|Library Account||Borrowing & Returning|

 I have a citation for a specific journal article.
 How do I find the article?

-Use Journal Finder to determine whether the library has your journal and in which database.
-For older or journals that may be in print, try the Novanet catalogue as well.
+Use Journal Finder to determine whether the library has your journal and where to find it.
+Journal Finder will link you through to the electronic journal, or provide a call number for print copies.
 Still can't find it?
 Contact a librarian!

 Why can't I find any books/articles on my topic?